Author: Joni Scott

 A last-minute assignment to Titanic

 Wallace Hartley, the bandmaster had not wanted to come onboard the Titanic.
 He had just left the Mauretania and wanted to go home to see his family and fiancée, Maria Robinson.
 But fate would have it that the Titanic bandmaster had just become a father and was not sailing on the Titanic maiden voyage. he went home to meet his new child instead.
-Wallace Hartley was asked to fill his position for the trip.
-It was an honour to be asked to be bandmaster on the biggest ship in the world, especially for its first voyage.
+White Star Line asked Wallace Hartley to fill his position for the trip.
+It was an honour to be bandmaster on the biggest ship in the world, especially for its first voyage.
 So why did Wallace hesitate?

 A few reasons.
-He was happy working on the Mauretania where he knew and liked the other ‘boys.’
-Secondly, getting to the Titanic on time would be a rush and he would have no leave with his family.
-Also, the train fare to Southhampton was expensive and not subsidised by the company.
+Wallace was happy working on the Mauretania where he knew and liked the other ‘boys.’
+Secondly, getting to the Titanic on time would be a rush, allowing no leave with his family.
+Also, the train fare to Southhampton was expensive and not subsidized by the company.
 Over the next day, Hartley decided to accept the position.
-Perhaps he was offered some money to entice him?
+Perhaps the shipping line offered some money to entice him?
 His musician friend Ellwand Moody felt nervous about travelling on such a big ship and said, ‘No, thanks.’
 The men said goodbye in Liverpool.

 Wallace Hartley made his way to Southhampton alone and sailed on the ill-fated Titanic the next day.
 He had never met any of his fellow bandsmen before.
 Wallace was a violinist and there were two others both in their early twenties.
 One of them had never played on a ship before but had spent six years studying at the Conservatoire in Liege.
 There were two pianists.
 One had just transferred from the Carpathia which would later come to Titanic’s rescue but too late.
 There were two cellists and a bass player also making his first Atlantic crossing.